 Mechanisms of Seed Development and Plant Speciation

 Our lab has a general interest in genetic and epigenetic mechanisms governing seed development and plant speciation.
 We are strongly interested in understanding the role of the endosperm in establishing postzygotic hybridization barriers between plants of different ploidy as well as between related plant species.
-We currently have three major lines of research in the lab:
+We currently have four major lines of research in the lab:

 - Non-cell autonomous signaling mechanisms regulating seed coat growth